Kellyanne Conway's white nationalist retweet is no mistake

 These are some of Lib Hypocrisy's recent tweets and retweets:

 Asked about her retweet of Lib Hypocisy by BuzzFeed on Tuesday, Conway implied that she hadn't been in control of her account at the time.
-She said that she "obviously" had no idea who Lib Hypocrisy was, adding: "I denounce whoever it is."
+She said she "obviously" had no idea who Lib Hypocrisy was, adding, "I denounce whoever it is."
 The tweets were soon deleted.

-Conway's move continues a longstanding pattern of Trump and his inner circle engaging with white nationalists and then claiming ignorance when confronted about it—as Mother Jones documented in multiple investigations since last summer.
+Conway's move continues a long-standing pattern of Trump and his inner circle engaging with white nationalists and then claiming ignorance when confronted about it—as Mother Jones documented in multiple investigations since last summer.
 Other such "mistakes" include:

-- Trump failing to disavow support from former KKK leader David Duke when asked about it repeatedly on CNN, then blaming an "bad earpiece."
+- Trump failing to disavow support from former Ku Klux Klan leader David Duke when asked about it repeatedly on CNN, and then blaming a "bad earpiece."

-- Trump appointing a white nationalist leader as a delegate to the Republican National Convention, then blaming a "database error" for the move.
+- Trump appointing a white nationalist leader as a delegate to the Republican National Convention, and then blaming a "database error" for the move.

-- Trump tweeting an image of himself superimposed over a picture of WWII-era Waffen-SS soldiers, then blaming a mistake by an intern.
+- Trump tweeting an image of himself superimposed over a picture of WWII-era Waffen-SS soldiers, and then blaming a mistake by an intern.

-- Gen. Michael Flynn sharing a #NeverHillary Tweet that said, "Not anymore, Jews.
-Not anymore," then claiming it was a mistake.
+- Gen. Michael Flynn sharing a #NeverHillary tweet that said, "Not anymore, Jews.
+Not anymore," and then claiming it was a mistake.

 Those are just the cases in which Trump and his backers have backpedaled.
 There are many other similar instances in which they haven't even bothered to explain or apologize: